LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 - A thread is a **light-weight** process.
 - It is a unit of execution _within a given process_, so a single process may contain several threads.
 - Each **thread in a process shares the memory and resources**.
-- Creating new threads require _fewer resources_ that creating new processes, does not affect the parent process.
+- Creating new threads require _fewer resources_ than creating new processes, does not affect the parent process.
 - Concurrent Programming: ensure that different threads in the same process are using the same memory.
 - The optimal number of threads is the number of processors (or processor cores) of the computer because this can make the application run parallel instead of a multithreaded application.